 During the winter months, I love spending time each day out in my small plastic walk-in greenhouse.
-For the past two years, I have successfully grown pansies and lettuce throughout the cold days of January and February.
+For the past few years, I have successfully grown pansies and lettuce throughout the cold days of January and February.
 But now that the temperatures are rising, it’s really too hot to grow anything inside my greenhouse.
 This summer, I’m repurposing my little greenhouse and turning it into a place to grow beans, peas, and more lettuce.
-Here is an update on how that transition is going and a peek into what I’m already harvesting!
+Here is an update on how that transition is going and a peek into what I’m harvesting!

 This post includes affiliate links.
 Some products were received to facilitate this post.